 Louisville is a somewhat ethnically-diverse city.
 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be White, followed by Asian.
 Important ancestries of people in Louisville include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German/Yiddish.